USD/IQD exchange rate hike in Baghdad, Erbil

-Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) slightly rose in the daily transactions at the official markets of Baghdad and Erbil on Sunday.
+Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) edged higher in the daily transactions at the official markets of Baghdad and Erbil on Wednesday.

-Shafaq News Agency correspondent said that the Central al-Kifah and al-Harithiya exchanges are trading the USD at a rate of 148,150 IQD to 100, 50 IQD above Saturday.
+Shafaq News Agency correspondent said that the Central al-Kifah and al-Harithiya exchanges are trading the USD at 148,000 IQD to 100 dollars, 100 IQD above Tuesday.

 Our correspondent said that the selling and buying rates of 100 USD in the parallel markets of the Iraqi capital rested at 148,500 and 147,500 IQD, respectively.

-In the capital of the Kurdistan Region, Erbil, USD selling and buying exchange rates against IQD settled at 148,200 and 148,100 to 100, respectively.
+In the capital of the Kurdistan Region, Erbil, USD selling and buying exchange rates against IQD settled at 148,100 and 148,000 to 100 dollars, respectively.